LennonLab/Emergence/EmergencePrePrint.md

 * height in arbitrary units
 * flow through rate in units of distance moved per time step by the environmental matrix; a minimum of 0.

+~~ I guess I thought width and heigh were "saptial", but you introduce those next ~~~

 #### Spatial and temporal scales
 **Spatial extent** -- The environment of Emergence is square and two dimensional, and can vary along each axis from 1 to any number of arbitrary units.
 All particles move in decimal units, the limit of which is determined by Python's decimal precision.